Watches Collecting Watches for Beginners: How to Start Your Set There are

 After four years of production, the Nautilus was a design that combined luxury and stainless steel.
 The steel used was the same metal used by tanks; this gave the watch excellent durability while remaining light.

 In 2006 Patek Philippe ceased all production of older models to introduce a new lineup.
-Two of these new Nautilus watches included complications for the first time in the Nautilus collection – complications are display mechanisms.
-While the hour, minute, and second hands are considered complications, they are often not counted when defining a watch as having complications.
+Two of these new Nautilus watches included complications (display mechanisms) for the first time in the Nautilus collection.
+While the hour, minute, and second hands are considered complications, they are often not counted when defining a watch as having them.

 The Nautilus Moon Phase has two subdials; one is a date and moon phase dial, while the other is a seconds hand subdial.
 The Nautilus Chronograph has a chronograph subdial that precisely measures minutes and hours.
 Whether considering an older model or new, the Patek Philippe Nautilus is a collection that remains a staple in the watch industry.